 End of August update

-How can you help
+How you can help

 What next?

-Written by: Susie
+Written by Susie